Middle Wallop Airfield - History

 The Army Air Corps

-Military helicopters first started to appear towards to the end of World War Two and in 1946 the army recognised their potential.
-No 657 Flight was formed and was equipped with Sikorsky R-4B Hoverfly helicopters.
+Military helicopters first started to appear towards the end of World War Two, and in 1946 the army recognised their potential.
+No. 657 Flight was formed and was equipped with Sikorsky R-4B Hoverfly helicopters.
 The aircraft were trialled in the AOP role with a measure of success.
-However, the Hoverfly was far from adequate due mainly to the shortage of spare parts and the flight soon disbanded.
+However, the Hoverfly was far from adequate due mainly to the shortage of spare parts, and the flight soon disbanded.
 In 1950 another flight was formed, this time with Bristol Sycamore helicopters and further trials were undertaken.

 The AAC's role was to provide observation, reconnaissance, fire control, liaison and the movement of men and materials.
-Pilots came initially from the Glider Pilot Regiment with technical staff being trained by REME in turn replacing RAF personnel.
+Pilots came initially from the Glider Pilot Regiment with technical staff trained by REME, in turn replacing RAF personnel.

-To undertake fixed wing flying training, the Elementary Training Flight (ETF) formed flying Austers and Chipmunks.
+The Elementary Training Flight (ETF) formed flying Austers and Chipmunks to undertake fixed-wing flying training.
 The ETF later became the Basic Fixed Wing Flight when helicopter training commenced.
-In later years basic helicopter and Chipmunk training was contracted out to Bristow whilst military conversion and operational flying remained with the army.
+In later years primary helicopter and Chipmunk training was contracted out to Bristow while military conversion and operational flying remained with the army.

 The AAC's role was to provide observation, reconnaissance, fire control, liaison and the movement of men and materials.
-Pilots came initially from the Glider Pilot Regiment with technical staff being trained by REME in turn replacing RAF personnel.
+Pilots came initially from the Glider Pilot Regiment with technical staff trained by REME, in turn replacing RAF personnel.

-To undertake fixed wing flying training, the Elementary Training Flight (ETF) formed flying Austers and Chipmunks.
+The Elementary Training Flight (ETF) formed flying Austers and Chipmunks to undertake fixed-wing flying training.
 The ETF later became the Basic Fixed Wing Flight when helicopter training commenced.
-In later years basic helicopter and Chipmunk training was contracted out to Bristow whilst military conversion and operational flying remained with the army.
+In later years primary helicopter and Chipmunk training was contracted out to Bristow while military conversion and operational flying remained with the army.

 Throughout the 1960s and 70s helicopter design progressed and many varied types were seen at Middle Wallop. including - (all photos - Richard Hall)